pbklink/motif-core/etc/motif-core.api.md

 //
 // @public (undocumented)
 export class LitIvemIdInsertIntoWatchmakerListDataItem extends RequestAcknowledgeWatchmakerListDataItem {
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdKeyedCorrectnessListItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface LitIvemIdKeyedCorrectnessListItem extends KeyedCorrectnessListItem {
+    // (undocumented)
+    readonly litIvemId: LitIvemId;
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdMatchesDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)